 Her mouth hung open, blood still dripping down her chest from the ragged tear that had once been her tongue.

 The car sped off up the street, no head visible in the back seat anymore.
 Tabitha’s hands shook on her plate, rattling the loose foil around the dinner she wasn’t so excited about anymore.
 In a daze she turned back to the house, the front door still open, an ordinary hall with an ordinary light.
 No ominous red to light up the face of it anymore.
-The hedge snatched at her as she stumbled past as though to keep her there.
+The hedge snatched at her as she stumbled past as though to keep her there, to stop her from crossing the threshold.
 Somewhere an owl cooed softly.

 She hadn’t seen it.
 It was a mistake, a trick of the imagination.